AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 1. **Root Learning Path:** The learner gets notifications for any incomplete course belonging to a parent Learning Path.
 1. **Learning Path and first level child only:** The learner gets notifications of any incomplete course that is a first child of a parent Learning Path.

 The notification reminders are triggered based on the option.
-By default, the option  `**All Levels Courses and Learning Paths** is enabled for an instance.`
+By default, the option&nbsp;**All Levels Courses and Learning Paths** is enabled for an instance.

 ## Important Note